 Specifies that the field will be used for resource display, editing and searching.
 Note that if disabled, fields will still be used for any search/edit filters they are configured to use.
 As a precaution against accidental deletion, a field must first be disabled before it can be deleted.

 A field can be either assigned to selected resource types or global (available to all types).

 When disassociating a field from a resource type, any data stored in the field for resources of that type will not be deleted immediately.
 You will be prompted to run the cleanup tool to clean up this data, but this can be done at any time (pages/tools/cleanup_invalid_nodes.php).

 Please note that prior to version 10.2 a field could only be either global or assigned to a single resource type.
 The legacy resource type option 'inherit global fields' is no longer available.
 At upgrade if any resource types do not inherit global fields, all global fields will be migrated to only apply to the resource types that do inherit global fields.

 Administrators can specify that a metadata field is mandatory during the upload process.
 If the user does not enter an option for the required field, they will not be able to continue with the upload process until the required field has an acceptable value entered.

-Indexing a metadata field will allow the keywords within the metadata field to be searchable when a user runs a keyword search.
+Indexing a metadata field will allow the text within the metadata field to be searchable when a user runs a keyword search.
 Metadata fields that are not indexed will not be searchable.
 It is recommended that concise metadata fields such as Project, Event, Title, etc, are indexed, whereas longer and less descriptive fields are left not indexed.

 Enable advanced search